stoplightio/spectral/docs/guides/3-javascript.md

 ### Load a JavaScript Ruleset

-Starting in Spectral v6.0, we add support for rulesets to be written using JavaScript.
+Starting in Spectral v6.0, we added support for rulesets to be written using JavaScript.

 You can find more information about it [here](./4-custom-rulesets.md#alternative-js-ruleset-format).